- Solar panels can cut your bills and dependence on the grid

 Your energy bill savings will depend on two factors:

-1. How much energy your solar panels produce – To increase your quantity of solar-generated electricity, you can buy high-efficiency solar panels, or add more panels to your roof
+- How much energy your solar panels produce.
+To increase your quantity of solar-generated electricity, you can buy high-efficiency solar panels, or add more panels to your roof (if you have the space).

-2. How much of this electricity you actually use – You can buy a solar battery to store the electricity that your panels generate during the day while you’re out, so it’s available for you to use in the evenings (when the sun’s gone down)
+- How much of this electricity you actually use – You can buy a solar battery to store the electricity that your panels generate during the day while you’re out, so it’s available for you to use in the evenings (when the sun’s gone down).
+Solar batteries will increase the time it takes to break even on your solar system.

 2. You can cash in on the electricity you don’t use

-For most homes in the UK, solar panels generate so much solar power, homeowners don’t know what to do with it all – which is where the Smart Export Guarantee (SEG) comes in.
+For many homes in the UK, solar panels generate more electricity than homeowners realistically use – which is where the Smart Export Guarantee (SEG) comes in.

 The SEG requires licensed electricity suppliers to offer tariffs to small-scale, low-carbon generators, e.g. houses with solar panels.
-Any solar-generated electricity that doesn’t get used is sent back to the National Grid, and the household is paid for it.
+Basically, any solar-generated electricity you don’t use is sent back to the National Grid, and you get paid for it.

 These sun-soaking sheets of silicon are great at producing power, but they don’t like to shout about it.